yixiaoshenghua/infom/README.md

 *   Modular network definitions for actors, critics, and encoders.
 *   Dataset handling utilities for offline RL datasets.
 *   Training and evaluation scripts.
-*   Logging with Weights & Biases and CSV.
+*   Logging with TensorBoard and CSV.

 ## Installation